Orange-OpenSource/ouds-ios/docs_release/README.md

     >
 -->

 - Do not forget to update the documentation using `generateDoc.sh` script.
-It will let a ZIP file of the documentation in */tmp* folder ; get this file and add it as release artifact.
-You should also through Xcode build the documentation (_Product > Build Documentation_) and export each documentation catalog as documentation archive (_Right click on catalog > Export).
+It will let a ZIP file of the documentation in */tmp* folder ; get this file and add it as release artifact, or if you want just download the sources from GitHub on *gh-pages* branch.
+You should also through Xcode build the documentation (_Product > Build Documentation_) and export each documentation catalog as documentation archive (doccarchive) (_Right click on catalog > Export), compress all these files in one ZIP archive (GitHub consider them as empty so won't accept them for upload) and upload as artifact.

 ## Prepare Next Release